thomassuedbroecker/cloud-native-starter/workshop/00-prerequisites.md

 ```
 If the cluster isn't ready, the script will tell you.
 Then just wait a few more minutes and try again.

 These are the instructions to install Istio.
-We use Istio 1.1.1 for this project.
+We use **Istio 1.1.4** for this project.

 1. Download Istio 1.1.4 directly from github into the **workshop** directory: